QData/LaMP/README.md

 python main.py -dataset reuters -batch_size 32 -d_model 512 -d_inner_hid 512 -n_layers_enc 2 -n_layers_dec 2 -n_head 4 -epoch 50 -dropout 0.2 -dec_dropout 0.2 -lr 0.0002 -encoder 'graph' -decoder 'graph' -label_mask 'prior'
 ```

-All datasets allow for the usage of the graph encoder (`-encoder 'graph'`) except for nuswide_vector, which requires the encoder flag to be set to mlp (`-encoder 'mlp'`), since this is a vector input (see Appendix Table 5 of the paper for all data types).
+All datasets allow for the usage of the graph encoder (`-encoder 'graph'`) except for nuswide_vector, which requires the encoder argument to be set to 'mlp' (`-encoder 'mlp'`), since this is a vector input (see Appendix Table 5 of the paper for all data types).

 Feel free to open an issue or email jjl5sw@virginia.edu with any questions.